BerriAI/litellm/docs/my-website/docs/secret.md

 general_settings:
   key_management_system: "aws_secret_manager" # REQUIRED
   key_management_settings:

+    # Storing Virtual Keys Settings
     store_virtual_keys: true # OPTIONAL.
 Defaults to False, when True will store virtual keys in secret manager
+    prefix_for_stored_virtual_keys: "litellm/" # OPTIONAL.I f set, this prefix will be used for stored virtual keys in the secret manager

+    # Access Mode Settings
     access_mode: "write_only" # OPTIONAL.
 Literal["read_only", "write_only", "read_and_write"].
 Defaults to "read_only"

+    # Hosted Keys Settings
     hosted_keys: ["litellm_master_key"] # OPTIONAL.
 Specify which env keys you stored on AWS
 ```